Interpretations of the Library Bill of Rights

 Labeling and Rating Systems: Libraries do not advocate the ideas found in their collections or in resources accessible through the library.
 The presence of books and other resources in a library does not indicate endorsement of their contents by the library.
 Likewise, the ability for library users to access electronic information using library computers does not indicate endorsement or approval of that information by the library.

-Minors and Internet Interactivity (New as of the 2009 ALA Annual Conference): The digital environment offers opportunities both for accessing information created by others and for creating and sharing new information.
+Minors and Internet Interactivity: The digital environment offers opportunities both for accessing information created by others and for creating and sharing new information.
 The rights of minors to retrieve, interact with, and create information posted on the Internet in schools and libraries are extensions of their First Amendment rights.

 Library-Initiated Programs as a Resource: Library-initiated programs support the mission of the library by providing users with additional opportunities for information, education, and recreation.